kannankvs/md2/Command-Reference.md

     PSU 1:
       Input:           AC
   <... few more things ...>
   ```

+`Note`: The show output has got lot of information; only the sample output is given in the above example.
+Though the exact output varies amongst different platforms, in general it refers to the overall physical state of the hardware.

 **show reboot-cause**
 This command displays the cause of the previous reboot